wp-plugins/buddypress-messages-spam-blocker/readme.txt

 Their are also some more restrictions for mass mailings (mails that are sent to "friends" of the contact list are not included in this calculation):

-* Users can send 6 messages maximum in 5 minutes
+* Users can send 6 messages maximum in 5 minutes (modify this value using filter 'buddypress_messages_spamblocker_5m')
-* Users can send 10 messages maximum in 10 minutes
+* Users can send 10 messages maximum in 10 minutes (modify this value using filter 'buddypress_messages_spamblocker_10m')
-* Users can send 20 messages maximum in 30 minutes
+* Users can send 20 messages maximum in 30 minutes (modify this value using filter 'buddypress_messages_spamblocker_30m')
-* Users can send 30 messages maximum in 60 minutes
+* Users can send 30 messages maximum in 60 minutes (modify this value using filter 'buddypress_messages_spamblocker_60m')
-* Users can send 35 messages maximum in 12 hours
+* Users can send 35 messages maximum in 12 hours (modify this value using filter 'buddypress_messages_spamblocker_12h')
-* Users can send 45 messages maximum in 24 hours
+* Users can send 45 messages maximum in 24 hours (modify this value using filter 'buddypress_messages_spamblocker_24h')
-* Users can send 50 messages maximum in 48 hours
+* Users can send 50 messages maximum in 48 hours (modify this value using filter 'buddypress_messages_spamblocker_48h')

 Users with the capability "edit_users" (admins etc.) have no restrictions for outgoing messages